-Albania is an ethnically homogeneous country with a vast majority of the population speaking the Albanian language which is also the country’s official language.
+Albania is a relatively ethnically homogeneous country with a vast majority of the population speaking the Albanian language which is also the country’s official language.
 Minorities in the country speak their own native languages like Greek, Macedonian, Romani, and others.
 Italian and English are the most popular foreign languages spoken by the Albanians.

 What Is The Official And Most Popular Language Of Albania?